Chlorine0808/OmoshiroiKamo/README.md

 ### *I will add as much compatibility as I can.

-### Environmental Tech (Backport Rewrite, Open Source)
+### Environmental Tech Clean-Room Rewrite (Open Source)

-a rewritten backport of the modern Environmental Tech mod:
+A clean-room rewrite and backport of the modern Environmental Tech mod.
+All code has been rewritten, and all textures are original.

 - Quantum Extractor (Ore, Blocks, Special Drops)
 - Solar Array (Generate Energy From Sun)